-Pursuant to an employment agreement dated April 24, 2017 between Mr. Mike Nicholson and IPSA, Mr. Nicholson is currently engaged by the Corporation in the capacity of Chief Executive Officer.
-The employment agreement recognizes Mr. Nicholson's commencement of employment as January 2005, being his commencement date related to Lundin Petroleum.
-The employment agreement of Mr. Nicholson may be terminated without prior notice only for just cause as defined in the Swiss Code of Obligations.
+Pursuant to an employment agreement dated April 24, 2017 between Mr. Mike Nicholson and IPSA, Mr. Nicholson is currently engaged by the Corporation in the capacity of CEO.
+The employment agreement recognizes Mr. Nicholson's commencement of employment as January 2005, being his commencement date with Lundin Petroleum.
+The employment agreement of Mr. Nicholson may be terminated without prior notice only for "just cause" (as defined in the Swiss Code of Obligations).
 Pursuant to the employment agreement, the Corporation or Mr. Nicholson may terminate the employment agreement for whatever reason upon the applicable notice period as follows: